microcmsio/microcms-js-sdk/README.md

 ```

-#### Get object form content
+#### Get object format content

-The `getObject` method is used to retrieve a single object form content
+The `getObject` method is used to retrieve a single object format content

 ```javascript
 client